RQConf_PartnerLoginUrl RQConf_CheckUrl

 Since virtual currency is property, you must determine the ACB of each type of virtual currency you hold (Bitcoin, Ethereum, etc.) in order to correctly report the capital gain (or loss) resulting from its use.

 To take advantage of increases in the value of virtual currency, you buy and sell it regularly.
-In 2019, you purchased $200,000 of virtual currency.
-In 2020, you sold it for $240,000.
-Since you devote a considerable amount of time to trading virtual currency, you are considered to operate a business and must therefore report $40,000 in business income.
+In 2022, you purchased $200,000 of virtual currency.
+In 2023, you sold it for $240,000.
+Since you devote a considerable amount of time to trading virtual currency, you are considered to operate a business and must therefore report $40,000.
 This income is 100% taxable.

-If the FMV at the time of the transaction were $200, you would have to report a $100 capital loss.
+If the FMV at the time of the transaction in 2023 were $200, you would have to report a $100 capital loss.
 You could deduct 50% of the loss.

 In this example, the disposition did not take place in the course of operating a business.
 If it did, you would have to report $5,000 in business income or a $10,000 business loss.